-The Queen's hat has a striking similiarity to the EU flag and theories fly on Twitter
+Queen's hat has striking similarity to the EU flag; theories fly on Twitter

 Story highlights

-- Queen Elizabeth's EU-flag-looking hat caused a stir
+- Queen Elizabeth's EU-flag-looking hat caused a stir on social meadia

-- One person declared the Queen is "woke"
+- One person declared that the hat shows the Queen is "WOKE"

 (CNN)On anyone else's head, a blue flowered hat would be just that -- a hat.

-But when you're the Queen of England, it doesn't take much for an accessory choice to become a national guessing game.
+But when you're Queen Elizabeth II, it doesn't take much for an accessory choice to prompt a national guessing game.

-Queen Elizabeth II showed up for her speech at Parliament on Wednesday wearing a hat with striking similarities to the EU flag.
+The Queen showed up for her speech to Parliament on Wednesday wearing a hat with striking similarities to the flag of the European Union.

-We don't know which side of the Brexit debate Her Majesty leans toward, but that didn't stop Twitter users from immediately interpreting what the headgear meant.
+We don't know which side of the Brexit debate she favors, but that didn't stop Twitter users from immediately interpreting what the headgear might mean.

 The hat was blue with several yellow-centered flowers on the front.
 The EU flag is blue with a circle of yellow stars.